“This place is a mess,” Kenma states with a sigh as he buries further into his thick coat and looks around for a spot to sit.

 “Ah shit- why did communications come on?
 Open the windows damnit!”
 Bokuto pressed several more buttons as the communications box slid out of the wall, flickering to life.
 “You have 32 missed messages.”
 Bokuto, having never heard of privacy before, clicked on the messages and stood back to watch them.

 “Hey Tetsu,” Kuroo’s entire world stopped as he heard that deep rumbling voice, saw that so familiar face that he thought he’d never see again.
-“I don’t even know if this will get to you but direct communications is down completely.
+“I don’t even know if this will get to you but direct communications are down completely.
 We’re really out there now, I’m not even sure if you’ll get this but it’s been so long since I’ve seen you.
 I can kind of understand the stories about those old sailors who went mad when they were out in the middle of the ocean in the old world.
 It’s just nothing around you.
 Still a couple months until we reach our destination though, and then 14 months until I see you again.”
 The screen flickered off.

 “Holy shit, I’m sorry Kuroo!”
 Bokuto went to turn off the messages but Kuroo grabbed his hand, letting the fourth message click on automatically.